comomac/kamishibai/README.md

 Remote manga reader.
 Read manga anywhere using a web browser.

+Can read using iOS or Android tablet using swipe view.
+Can also read in desktop using keyboard shortcuts.

 It remember where the manga is read upto, so you can resume reading with ease.

 Support basic tagging in filenaming, please read file naming convention below.